 - Greet visitors for daytime meetings in the school if required to do so.

-The Head Girl Team has worked really hard to get a new School Council off the ground for 2015-6.
-We had lots of excellent applications before and after the summer holidays.
-On Wednesday 07 October, final elections were held in form groups and the results have just been announced!
 There are two representatives per year group, plus a reserve, who will form our new School Council.
 We also have a Year 12 representative alongside the Head Girl Team.
-Our first meeting will be before the half term break.
+Our first meeting will be before the half-term break.
 This will be an exciting opportunity for the pupils to have their opinions heard and taken to the school’s Leadership Team.

 The Peer Mentor position in the school is of great importance.
 Girls who become Peer Mentors are a positive role model to all members of the school community.
 They help to build up a team spirit within lower school, encouraging them to contribute to the life of the school and to become involved in all aspects of school life.

 1. To care for and support all pupils.